Every file or folder in the file storage has an internet address, and links allow for fast access to them. MyOffice Text uses two types of links:

 You can copy and share the link through the access sharing window.

 If a user has no access to a file, the user can send a request to access the file.
-To do this, go to the link to the file received in the access email and click the Request Access button in the window that opens.
+To do this, go to the link to the file received in the access email and click Request Access in the window that opens.
 If needed, write a short explanation in the appropriate box to inform why you need the access.

 The owner of the file will receive an email containing the access request.
 To provide access to the document, click the Configure access in the received email.
 You will be then automatically moved to the file or folder in the file storage.
 If the file or folder has already been moved to the Trash folder, then when you click the link from the access request email, a warning message will appear on the screen, and the deleted file will be highlighted in the file list in the Trash folder.